Getting a Yacht Job - The Recruitment Process

 Yachting hot spots and dock walking

 There are several ways to find work in the yachting world.
 It is highly recommended to move to the yachting hubs and hiring ports of the world (as crew jobs can come up at any time) and networking in the local yachtie hangouts to get yourself noticed.
 Different yachting hotspots have their peak periods.
-You can then be in the right place at the right time to hand deliver your Resume to potential employers.
+You can then be in the right place at the right time to hand deliver your CV to potential employers.

 Dock walking is a good way of getting a job, mainly on small yachts.
 The usual way to obtain crew work is literally to walk the docks and marinas, visit crew agencies and even frequent pubs/cafés used by existing crew.